Rachid Hanna, PhD

 1. Cassava Development

-- Development and screening of high-yielding cassava against pests and diseases, using local and imported varieties.
+- Development and screening of high yielding cassava against pests and diseases, using local varieties and others imported from IITA Headquarters in Ibadan, Nigeria.

-- Selected cassava varieties are multiplied and distributed to farmers throughout Cameroon in collaboration with government and private sector partners; and socioeconomic studies conducted to determine diffusion, adoption and impact of improved cassava varieties.
+- Selected cassava varieties are multiplied and distributed to farmers throughout Cameroon in collaboration with government and private sector partners.

 - Development of biological control using predators, parasitoids and entomopathogens against a variety of pests (e.g., whiteflies, African root and tuber scale, cassava green mite).